aws-powertools/powertools-lambda-typescript/docs/index.md

 You can instrument your code with Powertools in three different ways:

-* **Manually**.
-It provides the most granular control.
-It’s the most verbose approach, with the added benefit of no additional dependency and no refactoring to [TypeScript Classes](https://www.typescriptlang.org/docs/handbook/classes.html).
 * **Middy** middleware.
-It is the best choice if your existing code base relies on the [Middy]() middleware engine.
+It is the best choice if your existing code base relies on the [Middy](https://middy.js.org/docs/) middleware engine.
 Powertools offers compatible Middy middleware to make this integration seamless.
-* **Method** decorator.
+* **Method decorator**.
 Use [TypeScript method decorators](https://www.typescriptlang.org/docs/handbook/decorators.html#method-decorators) if you prefer writing your business logic using TypeScript Classes.
 If you aren’t using Classes, this requires the most significant refactoring.
+* **Manually**.
+It provides the most granular control.
+It’s the most verbose approach, with the added benefit of no additional dependency and no refactoring to [TypeScript Classes](https://www.typescriptlang.org/docs/handbook/classes.html).

 ## Environment variables